Let and const

 Using Let and const

-The let and const declarations define block-scoped variables.
+The const declaration declares block-scoped local variables.

 Cautions